wofsauge/IsaacDocs/docs/Sprite.md

 ### Replace·Spritesheet () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### void ReplaceSpritesheet ( int LayerId, string PngFilename ) {: .copyable aria-label='Functions' }
 Changes the ".png" file associated with a specific layer of a sprite.
+This does not change other layers using the ".png" file that is being replaced.

 After replacing a spritesheet, you must call the `Sprite.LoadGraphics` method afterwards.